Manaslu Circuit Trek

 FAQs for Manaslu Circuit Trek

-• You will find a variety of prices on the market.
-It depends on the service you are looking for.
-However, in general, the Manaslu Circuit Trek costs 900 USD to 1500 USD per person, depending on group size, service, and the number of trekking days.
+• While you will find a variety of prices on the market, it depends on the service you are looking for.
+However, in general, the Manaslu Trek costs 900 USD to 1500 USD per person, depending on group size, service, and the number of trekking days.

-• The Manaslu Circuit Trek begins 155 kilometers northwest of Kathmandu at Machhakhola village, Gorkha.
+• The Manaslu trekking route begins 155 kilometers northwest of Kathmandu at Machhakhola village, Gorkha.
 You can reach it by bus or a private jeep.
 The bus service is already included in our package.
-If you prefer to upgrade to a private jeep, it costs a $200.
-A jeep will have 7 seats.
+However, if you prefer to upgrade to a private jeep, it will cost you USD 200 and this jeep will have 7 seats.

 • Manaslu Base Camp is situated at an elevation of 4980 meters (16339 feet) from sea level.